Vaccinations

 Experts generally agree on what vaccines are ‘core’ vaccines for cats, i.e., what vaccines should be given to every cat, and what vaccines are given only to certain cats (noncore).
 Whether to vaccinate with noncore vaccines depends upon a number of things including the age, breed, and health status of the cat, the potential exposure of the cat to an animal that has the disease, the type of vaccine, and how common the disease is in the geographical area where the cat lives or may visit.

-In cats, the suggested core vaccines are feline panleukopenia (distemper), feline viral rhinotracheitis, feline calicivirus, and rabies.
+In cats, the suggested core vaccines are:

-Modified live virus (MLV) and recombinant vaccines are preferred for cats over the killed adjuvant vaccines as they reduce the risk of an adverse vaccine reaction.
+The non-core vaccines include the feline leukemia virus (FeLV), and Chlamydia psittaci.
+The AAFP recommends AGAINST FeLV vaccinations in adult totally indoor cats who have no exposure to other cats.
+It is suggested that all kittens because they are most susceptible and their lifestyles may change, should receive an initial FeLV vaccination series.
+The choice to use a Chlamydia vaccine is based upon the prevalence of the disease and husbandry conditions, however, we do not carry the Chlamydia vaccine.
+Modified live virus (MLV), RNA and recombinant vaccines are preferred for cats over the killed adjuvant vaccines as they reduce the risk of an adverse vaccine reaction.
 When comparing the cost of vaccinations between other veterinary clinics it is important to ask what vaccines are being given to your cat.
-The recombinant one and three-year Rabies vaccine and one-year Feline Leukemia vaccine are more costly but safer for your cat.
-We only use the recombinant Rabies and Leukemia vaccine for our feline patients and as a result, our vaccination costs may be more expensive than other veterinary clinics.
+The newer RNA Rabies vaccine and Feline Leukemia vaccine are more costly but safer for your cat.
+We only use the RNA Rabies and Leukemia vaccine for our feline patients and as a result, our vaccination costs may be more expensive than other veterinary clinics.

 Our Feline Vaccine Protocol:

-· 8 weeks: FVRCP
+8 weeks: FVRCP

-· 12 weeks: FVRCP + Leukemia
+12 weeks: FVRCP + Leukemia

-· 16 weeks: FVRCP + Leukemia + Rabies
+16 weeks: FVRCP + Leukemia + Rabies